twilio/twilio-csharp/README.md

 ### Migrate from earlier versions

-See the migration guide [here][migrating].
+See the migration guide [here](./UPGRADE.md).
 Also, if you were using the `Twilio.Mvc` package, that has been replaced by the [Twilio.AspNet.Mvc][aspnet] package which is compatible with this version of the library.

 ### TLS 1.2 Requirements

 New accounts and subaccounts are now required to use TLS 1.2 when accessing the REST API. ["Upgrade Required" errors](https://www.twilio.com/docs/api/errors/20426) indicate that TLS 1.0/1.1 is being used.
 With .NET, you can enable TLS 1.2 using this setting:

 ```csharp
 System.Net.ServicePointManager.SecurityProtocol = SecurityProtocolType.Tls12;
 ```